helixprojectai-code/HELIX-TTD-DBC-SUITCASE-v0.3/INSTRUCTIONS.md

 ```

 **Usage:**
-- The browser will open automatically (`http://localhost:8501`).
+- The browser will open automatically (`http://localhost:8501`)
-- Enter the directory where your agents are stored (default is `.`).
+- Enter the directory where your agents are stored (default is `.`)
-- Select an Agent ID from the dropdown.
+- Select an Agent ID from the dropdown
 - **Green Banner = Verified.
 Red Banner = Tampered.**

 ## 🔍 3.
 The Forensic Scanner (`tools/profile_auditor.py`)